christophergandrud/Rep-Res-Book/Writing_Setup/README.Rmd

 The book can be reproduced by using the R package *knitr*.
 To do this:

-1. Make sure you have [R](http://www.r-project.org/) and [LaTeX](http://www.latex-project.org/ftp.html) installed on your computer.
+1. Make sure you have [R](http://www.r-project.org/), [LaTeX](http://www.latex-project.org/ftp.html), and the *knitr* R package installed on your computer.
 Also install Andre Simon's [highlighter utility](http://www.andre-simon.de/zip/download.html).

-2. Place this repository in a file called `git_repositories` in your root directory.
+2. Download this repository and point the directories in the *BookMake.R* make file to where it is downloaded to.

-3. Run the *BookMake.R* make file in R. Note: you must install the *knitr* R package before running this file.
+3. Run the *BookMake.R* make file in R.

 Note: To install the R packages used to compile the book open the *Source/Children/FrontMatter/Packages.Rnw*.
 Find: